shenqjye93/fitness-tracker/README.md

 **Project Planning:** I started of with wireframing and thinking about the number of pages I need.
 I wanted an app that can serve two purposes, log workouts and health readings (blood pressure and glucose level) as well as diplaying the logs in a dashboard.

+- [ ] Design ideas from online
+- [ ] Put in excalidraw planning

 As a start, I used python FastAPI as backend, vanilla HTML, CSS and JavaScript as frontend and a JSON file as my database.
 All the key features that I planned to add at that time was done with CRUD in mind.

 In the first week of my project, I planned on some of the key features I plan to add in my web app, this is done through wireframing and experimenting with different UIs.
 Most of my planning was done in Excalidraw as I could easily brainstorm and collaborate ideas.

-- [ ] **Development Process:** The development process was an interesting one, being able to implement code was both scary and exciting at the same time.
+- [ ] Put in excalidraw planning

+**Development Process:** The development process was an interesting one, being able to implement code was both scary and exciting at the same time.

 _Phase 1: Creating a Barebone HTTP server_

 - Implemented backend using FastAPI with JSON file as my database.
 - Created and tested endpoints using OpenAPI's Swagger documentation.
+- [ ] Swagger doc screenshot?
 - Developed simple UI with vanilla HTML and CSS and using HTMLResponse to serve pages.
 - Connected my client-server with JavaScript

 _Phase 2: Adding Features_

 - Built core application structure with interconnected pages.
+- [ ] nav?
 - Implemented health tracking features such as exercise, blood pressure, and blood glucose level logging
+- [ ] Insert logging pages
 - Created a dashboard page to vizualize exercise and metrics tracking.
+- [ ] Insert dashboard page
 - Improve my data vizualization using Chart.js, here I experimented with line and bar charts to determine the best chart for each category.
 - Added engagement features: PR tracking, activity feed, and streak counting.

 _Phase 3: Initial Deployment_

 - Implemented version control with Git and GitHub as project becomes more complex.
 - Deployed my application on Render and learnt about environment configuration.
 - Migrated from JSON storage to SQLite database for improved data management.

 _Final Phase: CI/CD_

 - Implemented user authentication system with signup and login.
+- [ ] signup page
 - Updated data model with user associations for the application.
 - Refined testing approach using Postman API for backend testing.

-- [ ] ## **Problem-Solving:**
+## **Problem-Solving:**

+One of the first issues I encountered while building my web app was determining the type of data model.
+I experimented with JavaScript objects and list as I wasn't sure which type of data to start with.
+Recognizing that my logs would require key and value pairs, I figured that Object data types would be the best.

+Secondly, I wasn't very sure how my backend code would work as I am not familiar with backend testing.
+The testing process was challenging as it require a lot of perserverance and trying to understand my code to solve the problem.
+I learnt that good error handling and getting familiar with testing APIs will help ease the testing process.

+On the frontend side of things, I initially stumble on parsing the right data to my backend.
+At first, I wasn't entirely sure what are the data that I will be obtaining and how would the parsing process look like.
+I experimented with my code as well as some trial and error to finally make my frontend code work.

+On the design part of my project, I also was having issues with responsiveness.
+My web app would only work for a laptop sized screen, which can be quite inconvenient.
+To combat this, I used mediaqueries for my CSS to improve responsiveness.

 ## Reflections and Lessons Learned